GoodClover/ohno-OSM/josm_tips.md

 In extrude mode, double click on an existing way to create a new node at that point.
 This gives fine grained control on what you extrude.

-The building tool plugin allows you to add/change the tags used, so instead of building=yes, you could do building=house   or  leisure=swimming_pool access=private  if you plan to add many rectangular pools.
-Go to `Data` → `Set building size and shape` → `Avanced...`
+The building tool plugin allows you to add/change the tags used, so instead of `building=yes`, you could do `building=house` or `leisure=swimming_pool` if you plan to add many rectangular pools.
+Go to `Data` → `Set building size and shape` → `Avanced...`.

 Select 2 nodes on a way, then select 1 or more other ways, press `Q` and the ways will square corners and align to the 2 selected nodes.

 Pressing `Q` on a way will square the corners (orthogonalize).
 After squared, you can click on a node in the way and press `Shift+Q` to undo that node.
 This can be useful if a mostly rectangular way has a diagonal section.